Gibsonchan98/Flashcards-FrontEnd/README.md

-# Flashcards-FrontEnd
+# Flashy
-Flashcard app frontend
+Flashcard webapp that allows user to create decks of flashcards and study them

 ## Design